AbelHu/bosh/docs/running_bats_manually.md

 # the full path to the private key for ssh into the bosh instances
 export BOSH_KEY_PATH=

 # the name of infrastructure that is used by bosh deployment.
-Examples: aws, vsphere, openstack, warden.
+Examples: aws, vsphere, openstack, warden, azure.
 export BAT_INFRASTRUCTURE=

 # the type of networking being used: `dynamic` or `manual`.